11 Proven Reasons Middle Child Syndrome Isn’t Real

 Middle children make great lovers

-According to Katrin Schumann, co-author of The Secret Power of Middle Children, friendship and leadership are only two of many ‘ships that middles are born to captain; relationships are another.
-“An Israeli marital happiness survey shows that middles are the happiest and most satisfied in relationships,” Schumann tells Psychology Today.
+According to Schumann, friendship and leadership are only two of many ‘ships that middles are born to captain; relationships are another.
+"An Israeli marital happiness survey shows that middles are the happiest and most satisfied in relationships," Schumann tells Psychology Today.
 This may be because middle children naturally favor compromise over conflict, and are often in tune with the needs of others.
 Much like their friendships, middle children’s relationships tend to be long-lasting—and loyal.
 Still believe that there is such a thing as middle child syndrome?
-Science can guess your job based on your birth order.
+Middles still agree that these are the 16 things only middle children understand.

 Middle children thrive among their own kind